projf/projf-explore/fpga-graphics/README.md

 ##   Checking ./fpga-graphics/ice40/top_square.sv
 ```

-You can learn more about linting from [Verilog Lint with Verilator](https://projectf.io/posts/verilog-lint-with-verilator/).
+You can learn more about this from [Verilog Lint with Verilator](https://projectf.io/posts/verilog-lint-with-verilator/).